flowchain/devify-server/templates/101-air-quality-sensor-text-messaging-twilio/README.md

 ![](http://res.cloudinary.com/jollen/image/upload/h_110/v1455862763/devify-logo_rh63vl.png)

-A new way to write IoT application server code.
+ESP8266 over the Web: Getting started with IoT System Architecture

-# How-to-Send-SMS
+# Project Goal

+The use scenario of this project.

+* Send an alert message by SMS when the air quality is not good
+* Understanding Devify

 This project shows how to extend devify-server biolerplate to send an alert SMS.
-Please read [Devify](https://github.com/DevifyPlatform/devify-server/blob/master/README.md) before continue to this project.
+Please read [Devify](https://github.com/DevifyPlatform/devify-server/blob/master/README.md) to understand Devify in a bit before continue to this project.

 ## Prerequisites